-To increase recognition for Leith Links' place in golfing history, we completed a £150,000 fundraising campaign in 2019 for a Statue by Scottish sculptor David Annand of John Rattray, who signed the First Rules in 1744, and three plinths in a Precinct.
+To increase recognition for Leith Links' place in golfing history, we completed a £150,000 fundraising campaign in 2019 for a Statue of John Rattray, by Scottish sculptor David Annand, who signed the First Rules in 1744, and three plinths in a Precinct.
 These were unveiled in September 2019.
 The Society transferred responsibility for maintenance, with a fund, in October 2020 to City of Edinburgh Council.

 John Rattray - First Signatory to Rules of Golf & First Captain of Honourable Company of Edinburgh Golfers

-This website details the Society's annual calendar of Events - golf and non-golfing events - plus records of past enjoyable Society events, including many using hickory clubs.
+This website details the Society's annual Events Calendar - golf and non-golfing events - and Society News plus Society records of past enjoyable Society Event Reports, including many using hickory clubs.
 We encourage others to join as members or supporters in experiencing this centuries-old tradition.

 Also, it explains with many photographs, the Links' golfing history, the historic and modern Course layouts and how the principles of the 13 original Rules were adapted over three centuries by the R&A and US Golf Association 'sharing a commitment to a single code for the Rules of Golf' world wide.

 John Rattray Statue facing Leith Links before its Unveiling.